-1. Housing 2.
+IUDIO ZOI IIOIOIIII •••• y .
+3 J 1.
+Housing 2.
 Health 3.
 Heritage 4.
 Crime 5.
 Social 6.
 Biodiversity and Green Infrastructure 7.
 Environment and Landscape 8.
 Natural Resources and Flooding 9.
 Waste 10.
 Energy and Climate Change 11.
 Transport 12.
 Employment 13.
 Innovation 14.
-Economic Structure Option A - include a policy + + ++ Option B - no policy (No Part 2 local plan policy) -
+Economic Structure Option A - include a policy - + + + ++ Option B - no policy (No Part 2 local plan policy) + - -

-- 9.12 As one would hope, Option A has significant positive effects on the employment, innovation and especially economic structure objectives.
-On the contrary, Option B has converse negative effects on the same objectives, but especially the innovatory objective because having no policy would preserve the status quo at the expense of enterprise in economic development. - 9.13 Through the local plan process, it has been decided to include a policy on the positive management of employment sites.
+- 9.12 The policy has significant positive effects on the employment, innovation, and economic structure objectives, with only a minor negative effect on the housing objective as some sites might otherwise be available for housing. - 9.13 Through the local plan process, it has been decided to include a policy on the positive management of employment sites.

-Policy 10: Town Centre Uses
+Policy 10: Town Centre and District Centre Uses